 Even if you entered the U.S. as a minor child or your parent or guardian used a false document on your behalf without your knowledge, until a law is passed that forgives fraud that was committed unknowingly U.S. Citizenship and Immigration Services (USCIS) still considers it to be part of your immigration history.

 DACA is a purely discretionary form of protection from deportation.
 That means that USCIS may disqualify applicants who have serious immigration violations in their history or have committed several offenses, such as multiple reentries, as well as immigrants who have been deported in the past.

-If the DACA program ends at some later date (which may well happen in 2017, if President-Elect Trump follows through on campaign promises), or if Congress passes a contrary immigration law) certain immigrants who have submitted this information may be subject to scrutiny from the immigration enforcement authorities in the future.
+If the DACA program ends at some later date (which may well happen in 2017, if President-Elect Trump follows through on campaign promises), or if Congress passes a contrary immigration law, certain immigrants who have submitted this information may be subject to scrutiny from the immigration enforcement authorities in the future.

 You are ineligible for DACA if you have been convicted of a felony, one “significant” misdemeanor, or three or more misdemeanor offenses that do not arise from a single event.
 Minor traffic offenses do not count as a misdemeanor for the purposes of DACA even if they are classified as a misdemeanor under state law.